Arturo-Quiroga-MSFT/ttu-agentic-revolution-challenge/README.md

 ## � About

-**Developer**: Arturo Quiroga
-**Role**: Cloud Solution Architect - Data & AI, Microsoft
+**Developers**: Arturo Quiroga , Chris Mitchell, Jason Virtue, Diane Phillips **Role**: Cloud Solution Architects - Data & AI, Microsoft
-**Location**: Toronto, Ontario, Canada

-**Challenge Selection**: For this workshop, I chose the **Contoso Consulting Group (CCG) Time & Expense Tracking** scenario.
+**Challenge Selection**: For this workshop, we chose the **Contoso Consulting Group (CCG) Time & Expense Tracking** scenario.
 This challenge focuses on using Agentic AI to automatically detect missing billable time by cross-referencing calendar events with timesheet entries—a common pain point for consulting firms that results in significant revenue leakage.
-I selected this scenario because it demonstrates real-world business value through intelligent automation, showcases the Microsoft Agent Framework's capabilities with function calling and multi-turn conversations, and addresses a tangible problem that every consulting organization faces.
+We selected this scenario because it demonstrates real-world business value through intelligent automation, showcases the Microsoft Agent Framework's capabilities with function calling and multi-turn conversations, and addresses a tangible problem that every consulting organization faces.

 ## �🚀 Overview